Smoked Pulled Pork

 Leaving the bone in adds more flavour to the meat & also acts as a doneness indicator.
 It should slide out cleanly if your pork has been cooked for long enough.
 For this recipe, we’re using a 2.5 kg joint, which will make around 8 generous portions. - Slather – A slather helps the rub stick to the meat and promotes better bark formation.
 French’s yellow mustard is a popular choice, but you can also use a neutral oil or even water instead as the slather doesn’t impart much flavour.

-- Rub – Using a well balanced BBQ rub is key to making properly seasoned pulled pork with the best seasoned crust.
+- Rub – Using a well balanced BBQ rub is key to making properly seasoned pulled pork with the best bark.
 I’ve included how to make your own but a ready made rub will work as well.

 - Spritz – Spraying the meat throughout its smoke also helps with bark formation.
 With pork, I like to use apple juice & water but you could use beer, cider, cola or water instead.
 Something with a high sugar content helps caramelise the outside of the meat.